Aggravated Assault

 The most common defence against a charge of aggravated assault is self-defence.
 To establish self-defence, the accused must demonstrate that they believed they were being assaulted and that their actions were reasonable given the circumstances.

-Possible Penalties of an Aggravated Assault Conviction
+Possible Penalties for an Aggravated Assault Conviction

-A conviction for aggravated assault is an indictable offence that carries a maximum penalty of fourteen years' imprisonment.
+A conviction for aggravated assault is an indictable offence that carries a maximum penalty of fourteen years imprisonment.
 If you are facing criminal charges, it is crucial to seek the guidance of a criminal defence lawyer who can assist you with the legal process and help you mount an effective defence.